ecmwf/thermofeel/docs/source/guide/net.rst

 How To Use
 -----------------
 You need 2m temperature  and 2m dew point temperature in Kelvin and 10 m wind speed in m/s.

-The wind speed in this method is converted to 2 m as an approximation of 1.2 m wind speed.
+The wind speed in this method is converted to 2m wind speed as an approximation of 1.2m wind speed.

+It returns the normal effective temperature in Celsius.

 .. code-block:: python

-    calculate_net_effective_temperature(2m_temperature, wind_speed, 2m_dew_point_temperature)
+    calculate_net_effective_temperature(2m_temperature, 10m_wind_speed, 2m_dew_point_temperature)

 Interpret the Output
 ------------------------